 Location, location, location: The closer to the heart of the business district you buy your rental unit, the better.
 Your prospective tenants will absolutely want to keep commutes to a minimum and do them on foot.
 Having easy transportation nearby, whether it’s public transit or taxi stands, will also make travelling further afield during downtime that much more convenient.
 Ensure that it’s easy to travel to both airports and train stations, so quick trips home are as efficient as possible.

 Amenities: Both building and community amenities are important too.
 Convenience wins the day for the travelling executive.
 Think gym and swimming pool, groceries and convenience stores, cafes and pharmacies all on-site or within a few minutes walk.
 Extra points go to places with 24-hour access.

-In-Suite Musts: For the unit itself, generally a one bedroom or one bedroom and den is sufficient for space.
-If you plan on advertising your unit as furnished you’ll want to ensure it’s outfitted tastefully and with the latest technology.
+In-Suite Musts: For the unit itself, generally, a one-bedroom or one-bedroom and den are sufficient for space.
+If you plan on advertising your unit as furnished, you’ll want to ensure it’s outfitted tastefully and with the latest technology.

 Your Technology Checklist:

 - Provide a phone and wireless Internet.
-To keep your costs low consider a VoIP (voice over IP) phone connection that uses your Internet connection and tends to run dollars a month, versus traditional landlines.
-For Internet, the higher speed the better.
-Look for a building that can accommodate the latest technology such as fibre optic Internet.
+To keep your costs low, consider a VoIP (voice over IP) phone connection that uses your Internet connection and tends to run dollars a month versus traditional landlines.
+For the Internet, the higher speed, the better.
+Look for a building that can accommodate the latest technology, such as fibre optic Internet.

-- For the furnished apartment, do consider a docking station with speakers for smart phones, and having a universal power cord adapter on hand for those traveling from abroad.
+- For the furnished apartment, do consider a docking station with speakers for smartphones and having a universal power cord adapter on hand for those travelling from abroad.